misnfits/MISNFITS/README.md

-[BYI - Before You Interact] I do not roleplay or do ship related interactions.
+[BYI - Before You Interact] I do not roleplay.
 But I'm open to conversation!

 [DNI - Do Not Interact]
 Basic dni criteria.
 Pro/darkshippers, inhumane acts apologists